RyanGA09/MySkillxSGU_SC-FrontEndFundamentals-PersonalPortfolio/README.md

-# MySkill_ShortClass - Basic Personal Portfolio
+# MySkill x SGU_Shortclass - FrontEnd Fundamentals - Personal Portfolio

 A simple personal portfolio website designed to showcase your experiences, projects, skills, hobbies and contact information.
 The website features a modern design with support for dark mode, responsive layout, and social media integration.